Hiking and Paddling for Kids

 - Step around or over rocks and roots whenever possible.

-- Don't wait until you feel thirsty to drink.
+- Bring plenty of snacks and fluids, and don't wait until you feel thirsty to drink.

 - Don't drink from mountain streams, which may be contaminated with infectious organisms.

-- Take frequent rests—at least five minutes every half hour for novices.
+- Take frequent rests—at least 5 minutes every half hour for novices.

-- Be prepared for bad weather or a longer trip than expected.
+- Be prepared for bad weather, temperature changes, or a longer trip than expected.
 Bring extra clothes, food, and water.

 - Wear a personal flotation device (PFD) of the proper size—infant, child-small, child-medium, or adult.
 Avoid orange horse collar styles, which can be hot and uncomfortable.